vergara/indexeddb-promised/README.md

 }
 ```

 Operations take a transaction as a parameter that can be use to retrieve objectStores and indexes.
 They can return a request if the result is useful.
-Falsy values are accumulated as *null*.
+Falsey values are accumulated as *null*.